bus710/tortuga/README.md

 # tortuga

-A Go driver project for Kobuki (turtle bot 2) that comes with its frontend example
+A simple Kobuki driver written in Go and its relevant examples written in Flutter

 <img src="assets/example.gif" width="316">